 Prerequisite Note: University of Minnesota students need to have taken the prerequisite course DERM 7182.
 Visiting students do not need this specific course, but do need prior experience or clerkship in dermatology.

 Catalog Description: This course is appropriate for medical students interested in pursuing Dermatology as a career.
 Students will gain further experience in all aspects of dermatology, including medical dermatology, dermatologic surgery, pediatric dermatology and dermatopathology.
 Students must have prior knowledge of lesion description and diagnoses of common dermatologic conditions.
 The rotation will have greater emphasis on differential diagnoses, diagnostic tests and management ideas.
 Students will participate in patient discussions, presentation in clinics, dermatology resident didactic sessions and journal clubs.
 Students will generate differential diagnoses, diagnostic tests and management plans for common dermatologic conditions and will participate in Grand Rounds discussions.
 Students will be required to give an oral presentation (8 minutes) of a research interest or a dermatologic condition of interest.
 Students will meet with the Residency Program Director(s) and/or Department Chair regarding the advising and application process.

-Required session attendance: Students are required to attend resident didactics on Wednesday and Friday afternoons.
+Required session attendance: Students are required to attend Orientation and resident didactics on Wednesday and Friday afternoons.

 Typical weekly schedule/Delivery Mode: M-F, 8:00am-5:00pm

 Consent Requirement: Open to student scheduling.
 Additional spots may be available by arrangement.
 Should be taken in early spring of 3rd year through fall of 4th year.